francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Nim):

 Nim is a mathematical game of strategy in which two players take turns removing (or "nimming") objects from distinct heaps or piles.
 On each turn, a player must remove at least one object, and may remove any number of objects provided they all come from the same heap or pile.
-The goal of the game is to to take the last objec.
+The goal of the game is to take the last object.

 ### The nim sum